 iii.
 When it can be established that the company is an authorized agent of its controllers or its members, corporate or human.

 Where a subsidiary is said to be a mere facade protecting the parent corporation, the court must be satisfied that: (1) there is complete control of the subsidiary, such that it is a mere puppet; and, (2) that the subsidiary was incorporated for a fraudulent or improper purpose or used by the shell for improper activity.
 This was not the case here.

 The ONCA repeated its past decisions in rejecting a fair and equitable approach and reinforcing the Transamerica rule.
 That test is consistent with the structure of the Ontario Business Corporations Act, which sets out corporate separateness as the rule.
 Transamerica brought certainty and clarity about when a court may pierce the corporate veil and ignore corporate separateness.

 - The doctrine of corporate separateness is well entrenched and cannot be superseded by a just and equitable argument;

 - The three grounds for piercing the corporate veil are now established and are unlikely to be changed.

-The exceptional team of Toronto corporate and commercial lawyers at Milosevic Fiske LLP regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims.
+The exceptional team of Toronto corporate and commercial lawyers at Milosevic & Associates regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims.
 We can provide you with advice and guidance suited to your unique situation.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.